-You will use Carmen to access reading assignments, web assignments, study aids and other important class information.
-In order to have access to the course information in Carmen, you must have an osu.edu e-mail account and appear on the official class roster.
-If you are unfamiliar with Carmen, visit http://telr.osu.edu/carmen/ or call 688-4357 (688-HELP).
+You will use Carmen to access assignments, study aids to support the material presented in lecture, and other important class information In order to have access to the course information in Carmen, you must have an osu.edu e-mail account and appear on the official class roster.
+If you have any problems with Carmen, visit http://telr.osu.edu/carmen/ or call 688-4357 (688-HELP).